prasadshreyas/recsys-shallow-autoencoders/README.md

 # Song Recommender for Playlists Using EASE

 ## Overview
 This system recommends tracks for Spotify playlists using Embarrassingly Shallow Autoencoders for Sparse Data (EASE), trained on the Million Playlist Dataset (MPD).
+Links to the paper and dataset are provided below.

 ## Dataset
 MPD includes 1,000,000 Spotify user-created playlists with titles, track lists, editing information, and other details.